Kindergarten Countdown Benefits Twenty Students in Knox Area

 Starke County Community Foundation is proud to be a part of the Northern Indiana Community Foundation (NICF).
 The NICF allows us to maximize our investment benefits and be more cost efficient.
 This way Starke County donations can do more—right here in Starke County.

-So far, Starke County Community Foundation has dispersed over 2.5 million dollars in grants and scholarships.
-Currently the Community Foundation holds over $4.3 million in assets and administers 94 funds.
+So far, Starke County Community Foundation has dispersed over 2.7 million dollars in grants and scholarships.
+Currently the Community Foundation holds more than $6.4 million in assets and administers more than 100 funds.

 Copyright © Northern Indiana Community Foundation